 When undertaking literature reviews, a key part of the literature searching process is critical appraisal where you decide what to include and what to discard.
 As well as screening for relevance, you should consider if it was published in a trustworthy source.
-This isn't always easy to assess, but the JRS can help!
+This isn't always easy to assess, but our supplementary tool, the Journal Lookup Service (JLS) can help!

-Use the JRS Browse function to search for specific journals.
-Any journal you find in the JRS has passed the FSTA assessment policy and you can be confident the journal is peer-reviewed and not predatory.
+Use the JLS to search IFIS's database of indexed journals.
+Every journal included in the FSTA database has passed the FSTA assessment policy and you can be confident the journal is peer-reviewed and not predatory.

 More information and tools for researchers are available here.

 Read our complementary journal publishing guide, designed to help you navigate the publishing process, feel confident about choosing where to submit and the process of preparing your paper for submission.